hpcaitech/ColossalAI/applications/ColossalChat/README.md

 ---

-## What Is ColossalChat And Coati ?
+## What is ColossalChat?

-[ColossalChat](https://github.com/hpcaitech/ColossalAI/tree/main/applications/Chat) is the project to implement LLM with RLHF, powered by the [Colossal-AI](https://github.com/hpcaitech/ColossalAI) project.
+[ColossalChat](https://github.com/hpcaitech/ColossalAI/tree/main/applications/ColossalChat) is a project to implement LLM with RLHF, powered by the [Colossal-AI](https://github.com/hpcaitech/ColossalAI).

 Coati stands for `ColossalAI Talking Intelligence`.
 It is the name for the module implemented in this project and is also the name of the large language model developed by the ColossalChat project.